-We provide the Cornell community with access to a wealth of image databases, including Artstor/JSTOR, Bridgeman Education, and other licensed resources.
+We provide the Cornell community with access to a wealth of image databases, including licensed resources, such as Artstor/JSTOR, and other collections of visual resources.

 Digitized Images by Our Digital Consulting and Productions Services (DCAPS)

 Our DCAPS program also digitizes and showcases materials often drawn from our collections and from archives across Cornell University.
 You can search, browse, filter results, zoom, geo-locate, read, and download.

 Our online exhibits showcase materials to spark the imagination and provide vivid resources for scholarship.
 Curators and archivists across Cornell University Library often draw from their collections, including Mann Library, Olin and Uris Libraries, Kroch Asia Collections, the Kheel Center, and Rare and Manuscript Collections.

 eCommons is Cornell’s general-level institutional repository.
 It provides long-term access to a broad range of Cornell-related digital content of enduring value.